Missouri Expungement | Clean Slate Law Missouri

 Individuals must petition for expungement.
 There is a waiting period from the end of the prison sentence or probation.
 The period is one year for misdemeanors and three years for felonies.
 These numbers have been lowered since the original act.

 A very small percentage of eligible people actually apply for expungement and complete the process.
-There are bills under consideration in 2024 that would address this by making expungement automatic.
-Advocates for these laws claim that the current system is too confusing and expensive, and that new legislation will benefit the state by giving more people a second chance.
+Missouri has continued to consider legislation that would address this by making expungement automatic.
+Advocates for these laws claim that the current system is too confusing and expensive, and that new legislation would benefit the state by giving more people a second chance.
+As of 2026, however, most expungement in Missouri still requires a petition, and automatic processes have not yet been fully implemented.

 Missouri Background Check Laws